1. Depositors Disciplining Banks: The Impact of Scandals

 Job Market Paper

-This paper explores the role of depositors in disciplining banks, when information is not directly linked to bank financial health nor depositor wealth.
-By using branch level data for the US, I show that banks, who financed the highly controversial Dakota Access Pipeline, had significant decreases in deposit growth for branches located closest to the pipeline.
-These effects were greater for branches located in environmentally conscious counties and data suggests that savings banks were among the main beneficiaries of this depositor movement.
+Do depositors react to negative non-financial information?
+By using branch level data for the US, I show that banks, who financed the highly controversial Dakota Access Pipeline, had significant decreases in deposit growth, especially for branches located closest to the pipeline.
+These effects were greater for branches located in environmentally and socially conscious counties and data suggests that savings banks were among the main beneficiaries of this depositor movement.
 By using a global hand-collected dataset on bank scandals, I also show that these effects are prevalent across countries.
 I find that deposit growth decreases when banks are caught up in tax evasion, corruption and environmental scandals.
-I find some evidence that changes in deposits are driven by retail deposit outflow and that depositors, on average, reward banks who are not involved in these types of scandals.

 2. Universal Corporate Governance